jonesbusy/artifactory-artifact-manager-plugin/README.md

 > Limitations of OSS edition.

 - Not able to move artifact to another location when a job is renamed.
 Moving must be done manually from Artifactory UI (which is supported on OSS edition).
-- Fail to replay a job due to cannot copy artifacts and stashed to the new location.
+- Fail to replay a job due to cannot copy artifacts and stashes to the new location.

 <p align="center">
   <img src="docs/artifactory_logo.png">